Palpitations

-Palpitations are perceived abnormalities of the heartbeat characterized by awareness of cardiac muscle contractions in the chest, which is further characterized by the hard, fast and/or irregular beatings of the heart.
+Palpitations occur when a person becomes aware of their heartbeat.
+The heartbeat may feel hard, fast, or uneven in their chest.

-Symptoms include a rapid pulsation, an abnormally rapid or irregular beating of the heart.
-Palpitations are a sensory symptom and are often described as a skipped beat, rapid fluttering in the chest, pounding sensation in the chest or neck, or a flip-flopping in the chest.
+Symptoms include a very fast or irregular heartbeat.
+Palpitations are a sensory symptom.
+They are often described as a skipped beat, a rapid flutter, or a pounding in the chest or neck.

-Palpitation can be associated with anxiety and does not necessarily indicate a structural or functional abnormality of the heart, but it can be a symptom arising from an objectively rapid or irregular heartbeat.
-Palpitation can be intermittent and of variable frequency and duration, or continuous.
-Associated symptoms include dizziness, shortness of breath, sweating, headaches and chest pain.
+Palpitations are not always the result of a physical problem with the heart and can be linked to anxiety.
+However, they may signal a fast or irregular heartbeat.
+Palpitations can be brief or long-lasting.
+They can be intermittent or continuous.
+Other symptoms can include dizziness, shortness of breath, sweating, headaches, and chest pain.

+There are a variety of causes of palpitations not limited to the following:

-Palpitation may be associated with coronary heart disease, hyperthyroidism, diseases affecting cardiac muscle such as hypertrophic cardiomyopathy, diseases causing low blood oxygen such as asthma and emphysema; previous chest surgery; kidney disease; blood loss and pain; anemia; drugs such as antidepressants, statins, alcohol, nicotine, caffeine, cocaine and amphetamines; electrolyte imbalances of magnesium, potassium and calcium; and deficiencies of nutrients such as taurine, arginine, iron, vitamin B12.
+Palpitation may be associated with coronary heart disease, perimenopause, hyperthyroidism, adult heart muscle diseases like hypertrophic cardiomyopathy, congenital heart diseases like atrial septal defects, diseases causing low blood oxygen such as asthma, emphysema or a blood clot in the lungs; previous chest surgery; kidney disease; blood loss and pain; anemia; drugs such as antidepressants, statins, alcohol, nicotine, caffeine, cocaine and amphetamines; electrolyte imbalances of magnesium, potassium and calcium; and deficiencies of nutrients such as taurine, arginine, iron or vitamin B12.